elastic/elasticsearch-dsl-py/README.rst

     for hit in response['hits']['hits']:
         print(hit['_score'], hit['_source']['title'])

-Which would be very hard to modify (imagine adding another filter to that query) and is definitely no fun to write.
+Which could be very hard to modify (imagine adding another filter to that query) and is definitely no fun to write.
 With the python DSL you can write the same query as: